8. Employee Responsibility

 804 Attendance and Punctuality

 Employees should report to work on time and sufficiently prepared for the workday.
-Absenteeism and tardiness place a burden on your colleagues and on the WRLC.
 In those infrequent instances when employees cannot avoid being late to work or are unable to work as scheduled, they should notify their supervisor as soon as possible in advance of the anticipated tardiness or absence.

 Frequent or unscheduled absences and repeated lateness may result in disciplinary action.
 Employees who are absent from work for three or more consecutive days without calling to report the absence may be terminated from employment based on job abandonment.